pre6/retinal-information-bottleneck/README.md

 ## Motivation

 In my first year of undergraduate neuroscience, I learned that the human retina is **not a one-to-one pixel level representation of the visual world.**
 In particular, retinal ganglion cells pool information from many photoreceptors, creating a significant information bottleneck before signals ever reach the brain.
+Also the retinal cone and rod cells fire at different absorbtion levels of a specific wavelength.
+From cell to cell, however, it might not be the same.

 This raised a fundamental question for me: